Monads & Comonads

 assert TX == X

-The Kleisli category of the fuzzy powerset monad is equivalent to the category of fuzzy relations, where composition uses the noisy-OR join.
+The Kleisli category of the fuzzy powerset monad is the V-enriched relation category; composition uses the algebra's join (noisy-OR for PRODUCT_FUZZY).

 Free Monoid Monad

-The free monoid monad on the category of finite sets:
+The free monoid monad on finite sets, truncated to a maximum word length:

 from quivers.monadic.monads import FreeMonoidMonad